Gastroenterology-CRCHUM/vlm-polyp-sizing/README.md

 ## Prompt

 The full prompt used is documented in the manuscript's Supplementary Materials.
 See `vlm_polyp_size_estimation.py` (`PROMPT` variable) for the exact text used at inference time.

-## Citation

-If you use this code, please cite our manuscript: [add citation once published]